MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Introduction

-To address the above problems, we introduce TSDASeg, a two-stage model for interactive point cloud segmentation, coupled with proposed Direct Cross-Modal Alignment module and Memory Module.
-Specifically, we first use the cross-modal attention module to simultaneously direct align 3D features with text features and 2D features.
-And at the same time, we use the idea of contrastive learning for 2D features and text features to further constrain the alignment of 3D features with other features.
-After obtaining the aligned visual features, the features are updated and processed by a multilayer multiscale Transformer block and passed through a detection header to obtain a 3D box for a specific text query input.
-In addition, we introduce a Memory Module for storing text-visual feature pairs within the bounding box and storing them into the memory bank with weights assigned according to their confidence levels.
-This allows the network to fully utilize the existing training knowledge when processing subsequent scenes, so as to compensate for the inconsistency of interactive segmentation results from different scenes.
-Then, we input the text query and the updated features corresponding to the 3D points in the 3D box into the introduced Memory Module for feature processing, and use the real-time iterative updated binary classifier to generate the final segmentation result.
-Experimental results on indoor and outdoor datasets for a variety of downstream tasks show that our method outperforms existing methods.
+To address these limitations, we propose MR-COSMO, a coarse-to-fine query-driven 3D segmentation model featuring a visual-text memory recall module and direct cross-modal alignment module.
+Figure \ref{fig1} illustrates the inputs and outputs of the proposed coarse-to-fine model.
+Our framework first leverages cross-modal mamba-based attention to achieve simultaneous direct alignment between 3D features and both text/2D features, further constrained by contrastive learning applied to the 2D-text pairs.
+The aligned visual features are then updated via a multilayer multiscale Transformer block and processed through a detection header to generate a 3D bounding box for the input text query.
+Additionally, we introduce a Memory Module that stores confidence-weighted text-visual feature pairs derived from bounding box contents.
+This enables effective utilization of prior knowledge during subsequent scene processing, compensating for segmentation inconsistencies across scenarios.
+Finally, text queries and updated point features within the 3D bounding box are processed through the Memory Module, with segmentation masks generated by an iterative binary classifier.
+Experiments on diverse indoor and outdoor datasets demonstrate that our method has superior performance over existing methods across multiple downstream tasks.
 The main contributions of our work can be summarized as follows:

-\begin{itemize} \item We propose an innovative interactive point cloud segmentation network that first coarsely detects 3D objects and then finely segments the corresponding query objects. \item We present a Direct Cross-Modal Alignment module between 3D point clouds and other inputs, directly aligning the 3D features with other data using proposed attention module, with constraints using contrastive learning. \item We introduce a Memory Module that stores multimodal visual-text feature pairs, enabling the network to dynamically leverage prior knowledge during new scene processing, thereby improving cross-scenario consistency. \item Extensive experiments on several indoor and outdoor datasets containing 3D instruction, referring, and semantic segmentation tasks demonstrate that the proposed method has excellent interactive segmentation results, validating the effectiveness and robustness of our work. \end{itemize}